AP source: Patriots cancel practice, positive COVID-19 test - WHIZ News

 — The Tennessee Titans played Tuesday following a 16-day layoff because of an outbreak.

-AP Pro Football Writers Arnie Stapleton and Dennis Waszak Jr., Sports Writer George Henry and freelancer Gethin Coolbaugh contributed.
+AP Pro Football Writers Arnie Stapleton and Dennis Waszak Jr., Sports Writers Steve Reed and George Henry and freelancer Gethin Coolbaugh contributed.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL